kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 - `Number.MAX_SAFE_INTEGER` is the largest integer which can be used safely in calculations, for example, `Number.MAX_SAFE_INTEGER + 1 === Number.MAX_SAFE_INTEGER + 2` is true.
 Any integer larger than `Number.MAX_SAFE_INTEGER` cannot always be represented in memory accurately and will be a double-precision floating point approximation of the value.
 - With the introduction of `BigInt`, you can operate with numbers beyond the `Number.MAX_SAFE_INTEGER`.
 A `BigInt` is created by appending `n` to the end of an integer or by calling the constructor.

+> **The corrupted JSON data:**
+> Javascript only has floating point numbers – it doesn’t have an integer type.
+The biggest integer you can represent in a 64-bit floating point number is `2^53`.
+People mentioned issues when they were trying to send a large integer in JSON and it got corrupted.
+This mostly makes sense to me because JSON has “Javascript” in the name, so it seems reasonable to decode the values the way Javascript would.
+This particular issue doesn’t happen in Python, because Python has integers.
+Read more about [Examples of floating point problems](https://jvns.ca/blog/2023/01/13/examples-of-floating-point-problems/).

 ### Why `[] + {}` is `"[object Object]"`
 Firstly convert both operands to primitive values, and try `valueOf()` followed by `toString()`.
 If either of them is a string, do `String(a) + String(b)`, otherwise do `Number(a) + Number(b)`.